 Best Tours in Santorini

 Day excursions and tours in Santorini can be taken from anywhere.
-They will pick you up from wherever you are staying and drop you back off again afterwards.
+They will pick you up from wherever you are staying in Imerovigli or Oia and drop you back off again afterwards.
 So don’t let tours determine where to stay in Santorini.
 Some of the most popular ones are sunset dinner cruises on catamarans, day sailing trips around the caldera with stops at hot springs, and wine tasting tours.
-Here is a link to Trip Advisor’s page with all the different types of tours and reviews for each with prices.
-It’s also a good idea to compare prices on Get Your Guide.
 Here are some of the most popular tours in Santorini:

 Nightlife or Solitude in Santorini